 Restore a differential backup

-The T-SQL Command to restore the differential backup is similar as the Command to restore a full backup.
-All you need to do is don’t miss to add NORECOVERY option.
+The T-SQL command to restore the differential backup is similar to the Command to restore a full backup.
+All you need to do is don’t miss to add the NORECOVERY option.

 Restore a transaction log backup

-If you have to restore a transaction log backup, kindly bear in mind, that your SQL Server database should be in the restoring state.
-This means that it is required to restore a full backup and a differential backup, if it needed, earlier.
+If you have to restore a transaction log backup, kindly bear in mind that your SQL Server database should be in the restoring state.
+This means that it is required to restore a full backup and a differential backup, if needed, earlier.

 RESTORE LOG Adventureworks FROM DISK = 'D:\Adventureworks_log.trn'